MA Anthropology of Travel and Tourism

 Duration: 1 year full-time or 2-3 years part-time.

-Minimum Entry Requirements: Upper second class honours degree (or equivalent); other strong qualifications may be taken into account.
+Minimum Entry Requirements: Upper second class honours degree (or equivalent, e.g. 3.3 GPA or higher); other strong qualifications may be taken into account.

 Start of programme: September intake only

 Mode of Attendance: Full Time or Part Time